apache/flink/docs/ops/cli.md

   Syntax: info [OPTIONS] <jar-file> <arguments>
   "info" action options:
-     -c,--class <classname>           Class with the program entry point ("main()" method or "getPlan()" method).
-Only needed
-                                      if the JAR file does not specify the class in its manifest.
+     -c,--class <classname>           Class with the program entry point ("main()" method).
+Only needed if the JAR file does not specify the class in its manifest.
      -p,--parallelism <parallelism>   The parallelism with which to run the program.
 Optional flag to override the
                                       default value specified in the